RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 ## Nameserver records creation

-The next step is to create the record that returns the IP address of your cluster's name servers, i.e. one of your cluster's nodes.
+The next step is to create the record that returns the IP address of the name servers in your cluster, that is one of the nodes.
 To create the first name server IP address resolution record, you need to click on the *Create Record Set* blue button at the top of the list: